 (i.e. In order to be successful in this course, it is helpful to understand the level of commitment that is expected of graduate students from the School of Social Work.
 Each credit hour represents a weekly expectation of one "in-class" hour and a minimum of two additional coursework hours.
-Because this is a 3-credit course you can anticipate that you will spend a minimum of 9 hours completing the required coursework each week (i.e. 1 week = minimum of 9 hours of online and coursework; 2 week Module = minimum of 18 hours of online and course work).
+Because this is a 3-credit course you can anticipate that you will spend a minimum of 9 hours completing the required coursework each week (i.e. 1 week = minimum of 9 hours of online and course work).
 Organize your time wisely!!!